betaflight/betaflight/docs/Failsafe.md

 # Failsafe

-Failsafe is a state the flight controller will enter when the radio receiver loses the RC link.
+Failsafe is a state the flight controller is meant to enter when the radio receiver loses the RC link.
 Any of these of these conditions will trigger it:

-* Ony one of the flight channels (pitch, roll, throttle or yaw) send no pulse
+* Any flight channel (pitch, roll, throttle or yaw) sends no pulses
-* Any channel signal is outside the range between `rx_min_usec` and `rx_max_usec`
+* Any channel is outside the valid range between `rx_min_usec` and `rx_max_usec`
 * The FAILSAFE aux mode is activated

 If the failsafe happens while the flight controller is disarmed, it only prevent arming.
 If it happens while armed, the failsafe policy configured in `failsafe_procedure` is engaged.
 The available policies are:

 * __DROP:__ Just kill the motors and disarm (crash the craft).
-* __SET-THR:__ Enable an auto-level mode (for multirotor) or enter preconfigured roll/pitch/yaw spiral down (for airplanes) and set the throttle to a predefined value (`failsafe_throttle`) for a predefined time (`failsafe_off_delay`).
+* __SET-THR:__ Enable auto-level mode (for multirotor) or enter preconfigured roll/pitch/yaw spiral down (for airplanes) and set the throttle to a predefined value (`failsafe_throttle`) for a predefined time (`failsafe_off_delay`).
 This is meant to get the craft to a safe-ish landing (or more realistically, a controlled crash), it doesn't require any extra sensor other than gyros and accelerometers.
-* __RTH:__ (Return To Home) One of the key features of inav, it automatically navigates the craft back to the point where it was armed and lands it.
-Similarly to all other automated navigation methods, it requires GPS and barometer in order to be activated, plus compass for multicopters.
-Please note that, should any required sensor become unavailable during the failsafe (eg. loss of GPS fix), an emergency landing similar to **SET-THR** (but with barometer support) will be performed.
-An emergency landing would also be performed right when the failsafe is triggered if any required sensor is reported as unavailable.
+* __RTH:__ (Return To Home) One of the key features of inav, it automatically navigates the craft back to the home position and (optionally) lands it.
+Similarly to all other automated navigation methods, it requires GPS for any type of craft, plus compass and barometer for multicopters.
 * __NONE:__ Do nothing.
-This is a dummy procedure meant to let the craft perform a waypoint mission outside of RC range.
+This policy is meant to let the craft perform a fully automated flight (eg. waypoint flight) outside of radio range.
 Highly unsafe when used with manual flight.

 Note that:
 * Should the failsafe disarm the flight controller (**DROP**, **SET-THR** after `failsafe_off_delay` or **RTH** with `nav_disarm_on_landing` ON), the flight controller will be disarmed and re-arming will be locked until the signal from the receiver is restored for 30 seconds AND the arming switch is in the OFF position (when an arm switch is in use).

-* Prior to starting failsafe it is checked if the throttle position was below `min_throttle` level for the last `failsafe_throttle_low_delay` seconds.
-If it was, the craft is assumed to be on the ground and is only disarmed.
-It may be re-armed without a power cycle.
-This feature can be disabled completely by setting `failsafe_throttle_low_delay` to zero.
-This is useful for gliders that may fly long with zero throttle.
+* Prior to starting failsafe it is checked if the throttle position has been below `min_throttle` for the last `failsafe_throttle_low_delay` seconds.
+If it was, the craft is assumed to be on the ground and is simply disarmed.
+This feature can be disabled completely by setting `failsafe_throttle_low_delay` to zero, which may be necessary to do if the craft may fly long with zero throttle (eg. gliders).

-Some notes about **SAFETY**:
+## Notes about safety

+* If the craft is landed but armed, the failsafe may make the motors and props spin again and even make the craft take off (in case of **RTH** failsafe).
+Take expecially care of this when using `MOTOR_STOP` feature. **Props will spin up without warning**.
+Have a look at the `failsafe_throttle_low_delay` setting explained above to learn when this could happen.

+* If any required navigation sensor becomes unavailable during a Return to Home (eg. loss of GPS fix), an emergency landing similar to **SET-THR** but with barometer support will be performed after a short timeout.
+An emergency landing would also be performed right when the failsafe is triggered if any required sensor is reported as unavailable.

+* **SET-THR** doesn't control the descend in any other way than setting a fixed throttle.
+Thus, appropriate testing must be performed to find the right throttle value.
+Consider that a constant throttle setting will yeld different thrusts depending on battery voltage, so when you evaluate the throttle value do it with a loaded battery.
+Failure to do so may cause a flyaway.

-* The failsafe system will be activated regardless of current throttle position.
-So, when the failsafe intervention is aborted (RC signal restored/failsafe switch set to OFF), the current stick positions will be enforced.
+* When the failsafe mode is aborted (RC signal restored/failsafe switch set to OFF), the current stick positions will be enforced immediately.
 Be ready to react quickly.

-* The craft may already be on the ground with motors stopped and that motors and props could spin again.
-Take care when using `MOTOR_STOP` feature. **Props will spin up without warning**, when armed with `MOTOR_STOP` feature ON (props are not spinning) **_and_** failsafe is activated !

 ## RX configuration